C-Crenshaw/Project1_DS4002/FIGURES/README.md

 # Figures Folder for Project 1

-This folder is currently being updated.
-More graphics will be included at the conclusion of MI4.
+This folder contains all the figures utilized for the completion of Project 1.